banny310/hoymiles-dtu-homeassistant-addon/README.md

 I have done this addon to integrate my solar system data with our [Home Assistant](https://www.home-assistant.io/) instance.

+## How it works

+Add-on sets connection with Hoymiles DTU unit and starts listening for incoming data.
+When new data is received add-on will transform it and push to mqtt broker

 ## Installation

 1. Copy this repository url https://github.com/banny310/hoymiles-dtu-homeassistant-addon